+Space cooling represents a significant use of energy in buildings nationwide.
+Requirements for cooling systems depend on the size of the spaces that need to be cooled.
 The simplest form of renewable cooling relies on pumping water from a cold reservoir or chilling water by pumping it through underground pipes.
 Other renewable thermal technologies can cool spaces using a technology called absorption refrigeration—a type of air conditioning that uses a refrigerant chemical to produce cold air from hot water.
-In both cases, renewable sources might be able to cover the entire load, or they can provide partial coverage and save money and energy as a supplement to traditional electric or thermal energy sources.
+In both cases, solar thermal sources might be able to cover the entire load, or they can provide partial coverage and save money and energy as a supplement to traditional electric or thermal energy sources.